Skeleton Clustering: Dimension-Free Density-based Clustering: Appendices

 This, together with equation \eqref{eq::FDbias1}, implies that

 As a result,

 Moreover, note that

 since $k\to \infty$.
 Therefore the bias given by the geometric difference (II) dominates the bias given by the change in density (I).
-Even if we assume a higher order derivative, the bias in (II) will still dominate the component in (I).
+Even if we assume a higher-order derivative, the bias in (II) will still dominate the component in (I).

 Therefore, the overall bias can be expressed as reduces to

 \textbf{Stochastic variation}: For the stochastic variation part, we have

 by the same decomposition in (\ref{eq::FDbias1}) and the bound in (\ref{eq::FDdecomp}) and the assumptions (K1).
 Note that similar to(\ref{eq::FDratecompare1}), the second term in (\ref{eq::FDvariation}) is at a slower rate than the third term, so we can simplify it as